We must understand why children lose control, and use our knowledge of them as individuals when we respond, says Barbara Isaacs…

-Regular reviews of the behaviour policy and training in positive use of language, as well as exploration of our own attitudes and practice, should be added to the list of ‘what needs to be done when considering children’s behaviour’.
+Regular reviews of your behaviour policy and training in positive use of language, as well as exploration of your own attitudes and practice, should be added to the list of ‘what needs to be done’ when considering children’s behaviour.

 I believe firmly that the key to conflict resolution is ‘getting to know each child and oneself’.
 As both Montessori and the EYFS tell us, each child is unique.